HarryStevens/d3-regression/README.md

 # d3-regression
 Calculate statistical regressions for two-dimensional data.

+d3-regression is still in development mode (v0.x).
+This is not a stable release, and the API is subject to breaking changes.

 ## Installing
 If you use NPM, `npm install d3-regression`.
 Otherwise, download the [latest release](https://github.com/HarryStevens/d3-regression/raw/master/dist/d3-regression.zip).
 AMD, CommonJS, and vanilla environments are supported.
 In vanilla, a d3 global is exported: